* DRAFT *

 Dave Redell.
 Inverse Bowling Problem.
 SIMPLE source code for problem posed by Perlis and solved by Dijkstra at 1973 NATO Summer School at Marktoberdorf.
 11 September 1973.
 19730911-ddr-inverse_bowling_simple

-Appendix 3: Errors in APL processor microcode
+Appendix 3: Errors in AIPU microcode

 “Bug 1” (page 76)